Josh-Sweet/Josh-Sweet.github.io/index.md

 ## About Me
-I graduated from Washington State University and am actively searching postions where I am able to advance the skills I have gained through my education and experience.
+I graduated from Washington State University and am activly searching for postions where I am able to advance the skills I have gained through my education and experience.
 I am a eager to acquire the opportunity to contribute on a team.

-### Below are some projects I have worked on since graduation.
+I have continued to work on my skills by solving various problems that can be found on [LeetCode](https://leetcode.com/).
+A collection of my solutions can be found [here](https://github.com/Josh-Sweet/LeetCode-Problems).

-#### LeetCode Problem Solutions
+## Course Projects
-[A collection of solutions](https://github.com/Josh-Sweet/LeetCode-Problems) to various problems that can be solved on [LeetCode](https://leetcode.com/).
+Below are some course projects I have worked on after graduating.

 #### SessionScheduler
 [A Django project](https://github.com/Josh-Sweet/SessionScheduler) for creating and viewing session times using a configured number of meeting locations.